What are Post-Graduate (Post-Grad) Programs?

 Admission requirements can differ widely by school and/or program.
-Thus, it is a good idea to check the academic calendar or website of each school and program for this information.
+Check the academic calendar or website of each school and program for this information.

-- You can search for and apply to Post-Grad Programs in Ontario by visiting the Ontario Colleges website at www.ontariocolleges.ca
+- You can search for and apply to post-grad programs in Ontario by visiting the Ontario Colleges website.

 - Applications are typically available in early October (for programs starting the following fall).
 Colleges also offer programs that start at other times during the year (view the list of open programs) at the above site.
 Although there is no deadline to apply to colleges in Ontario, applications received on or before February 1st are given equal consideration.
 Some programs are very competitive – so apply early.
-Applications received after February 1st are reviewed on a first come, first-served basis.
-Visit the Ontario Colleges web site for further details.
-NOTE: With the onset of COVID 19 dates may not be applicable
+Applications received after February 1st are reviewed on a first-come, first-served basis.
+Visit the Ontario Colleges website for further details.

-- The School of Continuing Studies website of the University of Toronto is www.learn.utoronto.ca.
-Did you know U of T rewards recent grads with an alumni discount of $550.00 towards one course, valid for 2 years following convocation?
+- Did you know?
+U of T rewards recent grads with an alumni discount of $550.00 towards one course, valid for 2 years following convocation?

-- Some Canadian universities offer graduate level certificates/diplomas.
-You can search for these in the Universities Canada online database (by selecting program level): http://www.universitystudy.ca/search-programs/
+- Some Canadian universities offer graduate-level certificates/diplomas.
+You can search for these in the Universities Canada online database (by selecting program level).

-- www.ontariocolleges.ca – Search for and apply to Post-Grad programs in Ontario.
+- Ontario Colleges Search for and apply to post-grad programs in Ontario.

-- www.gradschools.com & www.petersons.com - Search for Post-Grad programs at various universities in Canada and abroad.
+- Gradschools.com and Petersons.com Search for post-grad programs at various universities in Canada and abroad.

-- Career Centre Library & Career Cruising – these print and online resources can help you research careers to determine what education is required for your careers of choice.
+- Career Centre Library and Career Cruising – these print and online resources can help you research careers to determine what education is required for your career of choice.
 Please ask Career Centre staff if you would like assistance with these resources.